ggrant-fs/Photology-/README.md

 Specify the API you are using and include a link.
 Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-### Planning <!-- omit in toc -->

-- Have a **thoroughly** developed `README.md` file.
-(Refer below to _"Step 5: Pitch Your Project Idea"_ for more.)

 ### React <!-- omit in toc -->